shubhaguha/fm_data_tasks/README.md

 We aim to evaluate fairness of the results of using foundation models for data imputation and maybe error detection.

+For this purpose, we extend this module with a subset of the [`folktables`](https://github.com/socialfoundations/folktables) dataset.

 ## Install

 Install: